chrisonoo/BookWormMVC/README.md

 5. Open <kbd>Tools > NuGet Package Manager > Package Manager Console</kbd>.
 6. In the Package Manager Console, set <kbd>Default project: BookWorm.MVC</kbd>.
 7. Type the command `add-migration Initial` in the Package Manager Console and execute it.
 This command will create a database migration file and perform seeding.
-8. Type the command `upgrade-database` in the Package Manager Console and execute it.
+8. Type the command `update-database` in the Package Manager Console and execute it.
 This command will create a database and upload sample data into the local database.
+9. Demo data will be uploaded to the database after the first launch of the application.

 [[top](#table-of-contents)]